-The planet Earth is a very special planet indeed.
-It is the only planet that we know of that is able to house living things, from plants to animals to humans – even though it has not always been able to do so.
-Earth has changed a lot since it was formed and it continues to evolve today with the life that it supports.
-Below are some facts on this amazing planet that we call home and where we fit in the solar system.
+Earth is an extraordinary planet indeed.
+It is the only planet that we know of that can house living things, from plants to animals to humans – even though it has not always been able to do so.
+Earth has changed a lot since it was formed 4.54 billion years ago and will continue to evolve.
+Below are some interesting facts on our amazing planet that we call home and where we fit in the Solar System.

-- Earth takes just over 365 days to rotate around the sun.
+- Earth takes just over 365 days to rotate around the Sun.
 365 and a quarter to be exact.
-That’s why a year is usually 365 days and every four years we have a leap year with 366 days in it.
-This extra day is always the 29th of February.
+That’s why a year is usually 365 days, and every four years we have a leap year with 366 days in it.
+This extra day is always on the 29th of February.

 - The Earth is travelling through space at roughly 67000 miles (107,826 kilometres) per hour.

 - The North Pole always points in the same direction.
-When it points towards the sun it is Summer in the Northern Hemisphere and Winter in the Southern Hemisphere.
-When it is pointing away from the sun, this reverses meaning it is then Winter in the Nothern Hemisphere and Summer in the Southern Hemisphere.
+When it points towards the Sun, it is Summer in the Northern Hemisphere and Winter in the Southern Hemisphere.
+When it is pointing away from the Sun, this reverses meaning it is the Winter in the Nothern Hemisphere and Summer in the Southern Hemisphere.

-- The reason Earth has plenty of oxygen when other planets don’t is because of the large amounts of plant life.
+- The reason Earth has plenty of oxygen when other planets don’t is because of the massive amounts of plant life.
 The plants use up the carbon dioxide during photosynthesis.

-- Planet Earth was formed around 4.54 billion years ago.
-However it was not how it is today and life would not have been possible for a very long time.
-The Earth has been constantly changing since it was formed and is still changing today.
+- Planet Earth formed around 4.54 billion years ago.
+However, it was not how it is today, and life would not have been possible for a very long time.
+The Earth has been continuously changing since it was formed and is still changing today.

 - It is believed the first life on Earth began in the oceans.

-- Ancient astronomers believed Earth to be the center of the solar system and that all other planets orbited around it.
-In 1543 a Sun Centered model of the solar system was published which showed the Sun to be the centre of the solar system.
+- Ancient astronomers believed Earth to be the centre of the Solar System and that all other planets orbited around it.
+In 1543 a Sun-Centered model of the Solar System was published which showed the Sun to be the centre of the Solar system.

-- The Earth has its own moon which it is tidally locked to.
-It rotates in the same amount of time it takes to orbit so the same side of the moon is always facing the Earth.
+- The Earth has its moon which it is tidally locked to.
+It rotates in the same amount of time it takes to orbit, so the same side of the moon is always facing the Earth.